Mefloquine: Pharmacokinetics

 Mefloquine is metabolized primarily through the liver.
 Its elimination in persons with impaired liver function may be prolonged, resulting in higher plasma levels and an increased risk of adverse reactions.
 The mean plasma elimination half-life of mefloquine is between 2 and 4 weeks.
 Total clearance is through the liver, and the primary means of excretion is through the bile and feces, as opposed to only 4% to 9% excreted through the urine.
 During long-term use, the plasma half-life remains unchanged.

 Chemistry

-Chemical structures of tryptamine and mefloquine.
+(R,S)-(+)-Mefloquine and (S,R)-(−)-mefloquine chemical formulae.

+(R,S)-(+)-Mefloquine and (S,R)-(−)-mefloquine ball-and-stick models.